Type of contract

 - In your role as Lawyer-Linguist with Irish as your main language, you will be primarily responsible for translating ECB legal acts and other legal texts from English into Irish and for revising translations of such texts provided by external suppliers.
 The legal acts and texts relate to both central banking and banking supervision.
 You will work closely with other lawyer-linguists and legal counsels in the Directorate General Legal Services, as well as staff in a variety of other ECB business areas.

 - The ECB is an inclusive employer and we strive to reflect the diversity of the population we serve.
 We encourage you to apply irrespective of age, disability, ethnicity, gender, gender identity, race, religious beliefs, sexual orientation or other characteristics.

-The position offers you excellent opportunities to be actively involved in the development and application of the data infrastructure and modelling tools supporting the analysis of international macroeconomic developments and to gain insights into the workflows underpinning the preparation of monetary policy decisions and international policy meetings.
+The position offers you excellent opportunities to contribute to the quality of ECB legal acts.
 You will be part of a multicultural team that strives for continuous innovation to make a positive impact on the lives of European citizens.

 Qualifications, experience and skills

-- an advanced (C1) command of English and an intermediate (B1) command of at least one other official language of the EU, according to .
+- an intermediate (B1) command of at least one other official language of the EU

 You engage collaboratively with others.
 You pursue team goals and learn willingly from other people’s diverse perspectives.
 You signal any need for change by explaining it and proposing alternative solutions.
 You analyse complex information effectively and can evaluate different views to arrive at solutions.
 You know and anticipate stakeholder needs.